(Pleural Fluid Aspiration; Pleural Tap)

-- Therapeutic thoracentesis—to relieve the symptoms of fluid accumulation
+- Therapeutic thoracentesis—to relieve the symptoms of fluid buildup

 There is always a small amount of fluid in the pleural space.
 The fluid helps to lubricate the area.
 When too much fluid builds up in this space, it can make it difficult to breathe.